eclipse-openj9/openj9-docs/docs/cmdline_migration.md

 <i class="fa fa-pencil-square-o" aria-hidden="true"></i> **Notes:**

 1. Hotspot uses `-Xcomp` to force compilation of methods on first invocation.
-Use `-Xjit` with `count`set to `0`. (`-Xjit` sets the number of times a method is called before it is compiled.
-Setting `count=0` forces the JIT compiler to compile everything on first execution.)
+However, this option is deprecated.
+Whilst it can be used for compatibility, using `-Xjit:count=0` is preferred.

 2. Hotspot uses `-Xgc` to both select policies and configure them; OpenJ9 uses `-Xgcpolicy` to select policies, reserving `-Xgc` for configuration.

 3. In Hotspot, NUMA awareness is turned off by default and is turned on by using the `-XX:+UseNUMA` option.
 Conversely, the OpenJ9 VM automatically enables NUMA awareness and uses `-Xnuma:none` to turn it *off*.
     - If you were previously using Hotspot in its default mode, you must now explicitly turn off NUMA awareness in OpenJ9.
     - If you are used to using `-XX:+UseNUMA` in Hotspot, you no longer need to explicitly turn on NUMA awareness; it's on by default.

 <!-- ==== END OF TOPIC ==== cmdline_migration.md ==== -->